 “What’s in a name?”
 Image via Nameberry

 I’ve finally found a blog name that I like!
-Since getting kick-starting the blog a few weeks ago, I’ve been wanting to change the name of the place my posts call home.
+Since kick-starting the blog a few weeks ago, I’ve been wanting to change the name of the place my posts call home.
 I wasn’t happy with the former “Cultural Moments” because I didn’t feel it encompassed the true nature of what I’m trying to accomplish here – that is, a place for posts on everything from research methods, business and consumer culture, to social issues, current events, and, of course, anthropology.

 So, I chose a very plain and simple “Amy’s Blog” as a temporary placeholder until my figurative “light bulb moment” took place.
 And it has, after many months of thinking about it.
-While discussing this quandary with my boyfriend, I recalled this one time I was in a bar in Memphis, TN, where I went to grad school.
+While discussing this quandary with a friend, I recalled this one time I was in a bar in Memphis, TN, where I went to grad school.
 I was talking to a friend of a friend, some guy I had never met before that evening, about what I was studying in school.
 It piqued his interest when I told him I was (or was about to officially become, after graduating) an anthropologist.
 In a drunken, excited response, he exclaimed:

 “Wow!
 So, can you, like, anthropologize me?!”